anastasakis-g/sql-schema/README.md

 - Drop the persisted table using DELETE http://localhost:8181/api/v1.0/schema/tables/{table_name}.

-- Show all tables using GET http://localhost:8181/api/v1.0/schema/tables.
+- Show all tables using GET http://localhost:8181/api/v1.0/schema/tables.<br />
-  Contains info of the data structure for each created table.
+  Contains all the data structure info for each created table.